1109akshatverma/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

 A new workspace has been created, and you will be able to navigate into this workspace.
 We will bring data from the different data sources into a Lakehouse and use the data from the Lakehouse to build our model and report on it.
-The first step is to create a Lakehouse and we will do this next.
+The first step is to create a Lakehouse, and we will do this next.

 ## Task 3: Create a Lakehouse